-You can put your emergency and catastrophic funds in something like a CD that renews every 12 months, with each one renewing six months apart.
-If you put them on 12-month renewals, you get better interest accrual, and if they renew six months apart, you’re never more than six months from cashing in one of them.
+You can put your emergency and catastrophic funds in something like a CD that renews every twelve months, each one renewing six months apart.
+If you put them on twelve-month renewals, you get better interest accrual, and if they renew six months apart, you’re never more than six months from cashing in one of them.

 Once your catastrophic fund is where you want it, you begin to focus more aggressively on stewarding your future fund.
 (See #7 in the mind map.)
 While you should be investing in your future fund all along, it is wise to create an emergency and catastrophic fund to absorb the financial spikes.
-If those funds are in place, it would be an exceptional event to touch the “stewarding your future” category.
 This fund could have a 529 college fund, Roth IRAs, 401K, Money Markets, Stock Market, Life Insurance, and Will.
+If those funds are in place, it will be an exceptional event to touch the “stewarding your future” category.

+The money you give to the church, savings, and debt reduction are nonnegotiable budget categories.
 You do not see “debt reduction” in the mind map, though it must be a line item in your budget.
-The money you give to the church, savings, and debt reduction are nonnegotiable budget categories.
 As for debt, here are a few recommendations for your consideration.
 Pay off your smallest debt first.
 If you can knock out a few smaller bills, it will encourage and motivate you to keep going.
 Small wins are wins, nonetheless.

 Here are a few more Scriptures to serve you as you think about financial planning and management: Philippians 4:19, 1 Timothy 6:10, Acts 20:35, and Matthew 6:31-32.
 Let these verses settle in your mind as you thank God for His ongoing and all-sufficient financial care of you.
 You may not have all you want or need, but God does take care of His children.

 There was a time when I picked up aluminum cans from the side of the road to buy food.
-It was pennies, and my debt was increasing, but the Lord was faithful through that dire season, which lasted ten years.
+It was pennies, and my debt increased, but the Lord was faithful through that dire season, which lasted ten years.
 I never went without, though the years were lean.
 If you’re going through a financial drought, keep leaning into your heavenly Father.
 He knows your need, and He will provide it.
-Let this season be the seed that motivate you when things change.
+Let this season be the seed that motivates you when things change.